-The Earth’s outer crust (the lithosphere) is composed of a series of tectonic plates.
-These plates move on a hot flowing mantle layer called the asthenosphere.
+The Earth’s outer crust (the lithosphere) is composed of a series of tectonic plates that move on a hot flowing mantle layer called the asthenosphere.
 Heat within the asthenosphere creates convection currents that cause tectonic plates to move several centimeters per year relative to each other.
 When two tectonic plates meet, we get a “plate boundary.”
 There are three major types of plate boundaries, each associated with the formation of a variety of geologic features.

 The third type of plate boundary occurs where tectonic plates slide horizontally past each other.
 This is known as a transform plate boundary.
-As the plates rub against each other, huge stresses are set up that can cause portions of the rock to break, resulting in earthquakes.
+As the plates rub against each other, huge stresses can cause portions of the rock to break, resulting in earthquakes.
 Places where these breaks occur are called faults.
 A well-known example of a transform plate boundary is the San Andreas Fault in California.